Popillia gens

-The gens Popillia, sometimes written Popilia, was a plebeian family at Rome.
+The gens Popillia, sometimes written Popilia, was a plebeian family in Rome.
 The first of the Popillii to obtain the consulship was Marcus Popillius Laenas in 359 BC, only eight years after the lex Licinia Sextia opened that magistracy to the plebeians.

 Origin

 The nomen Popillius resembles other names ending in -illius and -ellius, which were generally formed directly from cognomina, but perhaps, like Poplius, it should be classified with those ending in -ilus, typically formed from other names and words ending in -ulus, which could, like Popillius, be spelled with either a single or double 'l'.
 This suggests that the root of the nomen is the Latin word populus, the people.

 Praenomina

 The chief praenomina of the Popillii were Marcus, Gaius, and Publius, all of which were among the most common names at all periods of Roman history.
 The other praenomina associated with the Popillii are Titus and Quintus which were also very common.